ashishsingal1/betalyzer/README.md

 ### Pulling Data

 The first order of business is getting the data that we need.
-At the end of this process, we want to have a DataFrame with There are two primary calls that we need to make:
+At the end of this process, we want to have two DataFrames -- one with the reference data from Nasdaq and one with price changes computed from Quandl data.
+The steps and code are below:

+1. **`recalculate`**: First, the [recalculate](https://github.com/ashishsingal1/betalyzer/blob/master/betalyzer.py#L73) function is called, which takes care of both pulling the data and doing the calculations.
+2. **`[read_nasdaq](https://github.com/ashishsingal1/betalyzer/blob/master/betalyzer.py#L37-L45)`**: We grab the data from the Nasdaq website, where the endpoint is stored in `[nasdaq_url](https://github.com/ashishsingal1/betalyzer/blob/master/betalyzer.py#L24)`.
  - **Ticker List**: A list of all stocks.
  - Historical Prices: For each stock, we need historical prices